-Well, I really needed to add this segment to my burn talk so here is the MOST IMPORTANT feature of a burn discussion: Home and Herbal remedies
+Well, I really needed to add this segment to my burn talk so here is the MOST IMPORTANT crisis medicine feature of a burn discussion when discussing a time when help is NOT on the way:

 So The first remedy is ALOE VERA, and I’m starting with this one first because most people recognize this treatment as something they heard before and STUDIES HAVE SHOWN ALOE VERA helps new skin cells form and speeds healing by up to 40%.
 However, I would only use this on First or second degree burns.